benslaiman-ai/scci-edge-ai-orchestrator/README.md

 The objective is to prepare the next resource before context saturation occurs.

-This concept is inspired by predictive resource management and continuity mechanisms used in telecommunications systems.
+This concept is inspired by predictive resource management and continuity mechanisms commonly used in telecommunications systems.

 ---

 ## Expert Orchestration

-SCCI uses specialized experts for specific tasks.
+SCCI uses specialized AI experts for specific tasks.

 Examples include: